documentcloud/documentcloud/app/views/help/modification.markdown

 ## <span id="redactions">Redacting Documents</span>

 Not everything is appropriate for publication. <a href="http://media.apps.chicagotribune.com/docs/ct-met-dcfs-letters.html">Reports from a state foster care agency</a> might illustrate a story well, but such documents are also usually full of sensitive information like the full names of minor children or other personally identifying information.
-We expect  newsroom to use their own policies and judgement in determining what is and is not suitable for publication.
+We expect newsrooms to use their own policies and judgement in determining what is and is not suitable for publication.

 When you do need to redact passages from a document, open the document in DocumentCloud and look for **Redact Document** in the sidebar; select the tool.
 Draw a redaction just as you'd draw an annotation: set the cursor at one corner and drag until you've drawn your rectangle over the full passage.